uspki/policies/certificate-policy.md

 - Online Certificate Status Protocol responses
 - CPS documents
 - Subscriber Agreements
-- Audit Reports
+- Audit Letters

-CPS documents and Audit Reports shall not be redacted.
+CPS documents and Audit Letters shall not be redacted.

 Web pages that allow for testing certificate validation up to the U.S. Federal Public Trust TLS Root CA can be found at:
 • https://valid. \<2nd LEVEL DOMAIN TBD>